 Related Post: When Are The Best Times To Practice Singing?

-If you're really tripped up on the text, try writing it down.
+Try writing it down if you're really tripped up on the text.
 Typing it out on your phone might do you well, but the act of writing will really help you connect the words you are writing with your brain.

 If you're into sheet music, visualizing the lyrics and the pitches by writing your own staff notes and lyrics will be a great help.
 Writing the notes will help you memorize the melody line if you're having trouble with a complex melodic structure.